5.4 Collateral Information and Testing Interpretation

 | Drug or alcohol test | Recent biological evidence | Detection window and false results matter |

-A positive test can indicate recent exposure, but it does not automatically explain impairment, diagnosis, intent, amount used, or level of care.
-A negative test does not prove absence of a substance-use disorder because the substance may be outside the detection window, not included in the panel, diluted, or not recently used.
-Confirmatory testing may be needed depending on setting and consequences.
+A positive test indicates recent exposure but does not establish impairment, diagnosis, intent, amount used, or level of care.
+A negative test does not prove the absence of a substance use disorder, because the substance may fall outside the detection window, be excluded from the panel, be diluted, or simply not be used recently.
+Initial immunoassay screens can produce false positives, so confirmatory testing (such as GC-MS) may be needed when results carry consequences.

 Applied CADC guidance: a client denies opioid use, but the referral packet reports two recent overdoses and a urine screen is positive.
-The counselor should not shame the client or declare the interview over.
-The better response is to review confidentiality and purpose, ask open questions about safety and recent use, assess overdose risk, consider medical referral, and document the discrepancy objectively.
+The counselor should not shame the client or end the interview.
+The better response reviews confidentiality and purpose, asks open questions about safety and recent use, assesses overdose risk (including naloxone education), considers medical referral, and documents the discrepancy objectively.

-The exam trap is treating collateral information as automatically more truthful than the client.
+- Treating collateral information as automatically more truthful than the client.
 A spouse may exaggerate, a client may minimize, and a test may be misread.
-The counselor integrates sources, seeks clarification, and documents facts separately from impressions.
-For example, write client denies use since Friday and referral reports overdose Saturday, not client is lying.
+The counselor integrates sources, seeks clarification, and records each source's content distinctly.

-Another trap is ignoring safety because the client disputes the data.
-If collateral information suggests overdose, withdrawal seizures, suicidal threats, child safety concerns, or medical instability, the counselor must assess immediate risk and follow mandated procedures.
-Engagement remains important, but safety cannot wait.
+- Ignoring safety because the client disputes the data.
+If collateral information suggests overdose, withdrawal seizures, suicidal threats, child-safety concerns, or medical instability, the counselor must assess immediate risk and follow mandated procedures regardless of the client's objection.

-On IC&RC-style questions, the best answer usually balances accuracy and ethics.
-Use collateral information to improve assessment, not to punish.
-Use testing to inform follow-up, not to replace the interview.
+On IC&RC-style items, the best answer usually balances accuracy and ethics: use collateral information to improve assessment, not to punish; use testing to inform follow-up, not to replace the interview.

 What is the best way to use collateral information in a CADC assessment?

-A negative urine drug screen most accurately means what?
+A negative urine drug screen most accurately means which of the following?